-A popular medium-large ornamental tree, the American sweetgum is distinguished by its distinctive leaves and burr-ball fruit.
-Expand all items below.
+A popular medium-large ornamental tree, the Sweetgum is distinguished by its distinctive leaves and burr-ball fruit.

 More detail: American sweetgums’s Tree of the Month.

 Glossy leaves arranged in a five, sometimes seven, pointed star shape

 Small, green-red globular clusters attached by stalk to branches